-SAIL strives to be the conduit in making sure all locations, services, and information is accessible to everyone in our community, including people who live with a disability.
-The Access4All program was designed to provide accessibility support services to any business or organization in any county in the U.P. via a fee for service.
+SAIL strives to be the conduit in making sure all locations, services, and information are accessible to everyone in our community, including people who live with a disability.
+The Accessibility Services program was designed to provide accessibility support services to any business or organization in any county in the U.P. via a fee-for-service.
 Our staff will assist you with learning more about the types of challenges or barriers that individuals living with all types of disabilities face in the community.
 Your business or organization will gain a working knowledge of best practices regarding how to ensure all individuals are welcomed and can access all aspects of your work or products to improve your bottom line and guarantee improved success!

 Contact SAIL at 906-228-5744 for more information and to request a menu of services.

 Travel Marquette has partnered with SAIL since 2019 to provide a listing of accessible restaurants, businesses, hotels, and recreation sites!
 Our Accessibility Services team has visited each place in the guide to help make your trip planning easier.

 For more information, view the Travel Marquette Accessibility page at https://www.travelmarquette.com/plan/accessibility/?view=list&sort=qualityScore.